Write a schema only app

 Let's explain what this schema describes.

 • The connector block defines to which database this server connects.
 The content of the block is just a plain object literal with some predefined key value pairs.
 The expression starts with a . is enum variant literal in Teo schema.
 It's inspired by Apple's Swift programming language and is widely used in schema.
 The benefits of prefixing with a dot is that it's easy to write and complete.
-Obviously, this server app connects to an in-memory SQLite database.
+Obviously, this server app connects to a MySQL database.

 • The server block defines how the server behaves.
 The syntax is the same with connector.
 These blocks are for configuration, and they are called config blocks in Teo.
 Guess what it does?
 The answer is that the server will listen at port 5050.
 The thing wrapped by a pair of parenthesis is tuple type.
 Teo supports a bunch of builtin types including ranges and tuples.
 Anyway, there are mostly used in config blocks.